Internal medicine

 • Comprehensive management of hypertension, diabetes, dyslipidemia, gout, and CKD

-• Blood tests, urine tests, electrocardiograms, and chest X-rays can be performed on the same day.
+• Blood, urine, ECG, and chest X-rays can be performed on the same day

-• Smooth acceptance of transfers from other clinics/hospitals.
+• Smooth acceptance of transfers from other clinics

-• Referral to specialized institutions if specialized diabetes management is required.
+• Referral to specialist institutions when specialized diabetes management is required

-• Coordination with ophthalmology, nephrology, and cardiology specialists.
+• Cooperation system with ophthalmology, nephrology, and cardiology specialists

-• No appointment needed, same-day consultation OK / Open daily from 9 AM to 9 PM / 1-minute walk from Jujo Station.
+• Walk-ins and same-day appointments welcome / Open daily from 9 AM to 9 PM / 1-minute walk from Jujo Station

-Treating lifestyle-related diseases is a team effort involving the doctor, patient, family, diet, and exercise.
-It's not just about "taking medication"; let's work together to improve your lifestyle.
-Our clinic will support you as a long-term primary care physician.
+The treatment of lifestyle diseases is a team effort involving the doctor, patient, family, diet, and exercise.
+It's not just about "taking medication"; let's work together to adjust your lifestyle.
+Our clinic will support you as your long-term family doctor.

 Halu.Clinic